anggapur/anggapur.github.io/README.md

-# PHP MVC Sample

-This is a little demonstration of how MVC applications work in PHP.
-I wrote this code during a live demo so it's not 100% and some shortcuts were taken to speed up the development.

-The idea is to give an understanding of how MVC works, not just specifically in PHP, but in general.
+# The story: Geekseat Witch Saga: Return of The Coder!

+This is a result of assign from GeekSeat.
+MVC OOP created with PHP from scrath, so this is really simple MVC.
+The routing on index.php

 ## Installing